 People are afraid to change and sometimes choose to revert to old fighting patterns in order to protect themselves from changing.

 Getting angry is getting nowhere or making things even worse than they were in the first place.
 When you realise that getting angry won’t change anything, it seems obvious to seek for other ways to address the problem.

 People recognise that repeating the same behaviour does not achieve anything, but continue to engage in it when they are stressed or anxious.

 This is a result of their fear to change themselves.
 When you get angry with your partner, you tend to focus solely on their behaviour and forgot that you also have a part in this interaction.

 ”Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.”- Mark Twain

 In order to change the cycle of blaming, you need to become self-aware and self-observant of your own actions.

 The way others behave with you has something to do with the way you behave with them.
 By changing the way you behave towards your partner, the old pattern cannot continue.

-In a relationship, the behavior of a partner maintains the behavior of the other.
+In a relationship, the behaviour of a partner maintains the behaviour of the other.
 The anger needs to be moved to something new and different.

 When people are angry and have difficulties in their relationships, they can only see their partner’s fault.
 Wishing to change the situation and balance the relationship, both partners come up with solutions that involve changing their partner.